Hero Background

 5. Countertops: Function, Durability & Design

-If your current countertops are laminate, tile, or heavily stained, upgrading them will create a huge visual and functional transformation.
+If your current countertops are laminate, tile, or heavily stained, upgrading them is one of the biggest visual and functional improvements you can make.
+For a detailed comparison, see: quartz vs granite vs porcelain countertops (Woodlands).

 5.1 Popular Countertop Materials for Woodlands Kitchens

-• Quartz — Highly stain- and scratch-resistant with minimal maintenance.
+• Quartz — Highly stain-resistant with minimal maintenance.

 • Granite — Natural stone with a classic look.